danielsenorjan/CrystalMC/README.md

 # CrystalMC
-Plugin for CrystalMC Minecraft Server
+Plugin for CrystalMC Minecraft Server, in development.